RiemaLabs/modular-indexer-committee/README.md

 Stay updated on the latest progress in our [L1F Discourse Group](https://l1f.discourse.group/t/modular-indexer-fully-user-verified-execution-layer-for-meta-protocols-on-bitcoin/598).

-## What is Modular Indexer (Committee)?
+## What is `Committee Indexer`?
-Modular Indexer (Committee) serves as a key component of Modular Indexer, and is responsible for reading each block of Bitcoin, calculating protocol states, and summarizing these states as a polynomial commitment namely checkpoint.
-Whenever the Modular Indexer (Committee) obtains a new Bitcoin block, it generates a new checkpoint for the protocol and publishes it to the data availability layer for users to access.
-It is permissionless; anyone can operate its Modular Indexer (Committee) for a given meta-protocol.
+`Committee Indexer` serves as a key component of Modular Indexer, and is responsible for reading each block of Bitcoin, calculating protocol states, and summarizing these states as a polynomial commitment namely checkpoint.
+Whenever the `Committee Indexer` obtains a new Bitcoin block, it generates a new checkpoint for the protocol and publishes it to the data availability layer for users to access.
+It is permissionless; anyone can operate his/her `Committee Indexer` for a given meta-protocol.

 ## Getting Started
 Welcome to the setup.